geckos-survey/gist-documentation/docs/modules/stellar_kinematics.md

 # Stellar kinematics

 ## Purpose
 The `stellarKinematics` module measures the stellar kinematics of the observed spectra. nGIST is currently equipped with one routine that can readily be used by setting the configuration parameter `KIN: METHOD` to `'ppxf'`.
-In particular, this routine employs the pPXF routine of Cappellari and Emsellem (2004).
+In particular, this module employs the pPXF routine of Cappellari and Emsellem (2004).
 More precisely:

-- Initial guesses: The used initial guess for the stellar velocity is 0 (as all spectra have been shifted to rest-frame).
+- Initial guesses: The used initial guess for the stellar velocity is 0 (as all spectra have been shifted to rest-frame wavelengths).
 The initial guess for the velocity dispersion is defined in the configuration parameter `KIN: SIGMA`.
 Alternatively, one can define initial guesses for all bins separately, i.e. by supplying the file `*_kin-guess.fits` in the output directory before the run.
 This file must contain a column `V` and `SIGMA` (as in the output file `*_kin.fits`), defining an initial guess for each spatial bin.

 - A spectral mask is applied, according to the masking file defined by `KIN: SPEC_MASK`.
 See Configuration for details.

 - The module calculates the stellar velocity, sigma, and higher-order velocity moments (depending on how many are specified, currently up to 6 have been tested).
 An iterative sigma-clipping process can be turned on to clean the spectra.

-- A set of SSP templates must be input.
-Currently, nGIST has been tested on the MILES stars and SSPs, eMILES, SMILES libraries, the IndoUS library, the X-shooter stellar library, and Walcher+2009 templates.
+- A set of stellar or SSP templates must be input.
+Currently, nGIST has been tested on the MILES stars and SSPs, eMILES, and SMILES libraries, the IndoUS library, the X-shooter stellar and SSP library, and Walcher+2009 templates.
 Only the MILES library is included in the default nGIST distribution, though any other library can be employed by writing a read-in module for it, following the example in your `/ngist/ngistPipeline/prepareTemplates/miles.py` directory.

+**Fitting procedure**: This module uses a multi-step fitting approach to determine the best-fit parameters. nGIST first measures and then applies (optional) a dust correction (`DUST_CORR`), determines an optimal template set (`OPT_TEMP`, optional), rescales the noise, and cleans (`DOCLEAN`, optional) the spectrum of outliers (e.g. >3σ noise, sky lines, and emission lines).

+To speed up the overall fitting process, the `OPT_TEMP` keyword can be used to pass a subset of templates to pPXF during the preparation steps (`DUST_CORR`, noise rescaling, and `DOCLEAN`).
+Note that in the final fit (used to determine the best-fit parameters), all templates are always provided.
+If `OPT_TEMP` is set to `galaxy_single` or `galaxy_set`, pPXF is first run once on a single mean spectrum of the entire datacube to identify templates with non-zero weights.
+For `galaxy_single`, these templates are combined into a single ‘optimal’ template, whereas `galaxy_set` passes all non-zero-weight templates to pPXF during the preparation steps.
+If `OPT_TEMP` is set to `default`, the optimal template set from the dust preparation step is used.

+In the dust preparation step, nGIST determines a best-fit dust vector following the procedure described in Cappellari (2023).
+No additive or multiplicative polynomials are used in this fit.
+If `DUST_CORR: True`, all consecutive fits will use this dust vector within pPXF as a fixed component.

+Next, a new estimate of the noise is derived by fitting the spectrum using pPXF with a constant noise vector.
+The input noise vector (either variance or constant) is rescaled using the bi-weight estimate (~standard deviation) of the fit residuals (data minus the best-fit model).

+If `DOCLEAN : True`, we use the `clip_outlier` function to remove all 3σ outliers based on the best-fit from the noise estimation step.

+In the final step, pPXF is run with all templates to determine the best-fit parameters.

+**Notes**
+-	The `DEBUG` keyword within the module can be used to fit specific bin(s), which can be useful when debugging.
+This option only works if `PARALLEL` is set to `False` in `GENERAL`.
+-	The `PLOT` keyword within the module can be used to provide two figures for each spaxel.
+The first figure (step 1) shows the spectrum (black), the best-fit (red), and residuals (green) from the noise preparation step, whereas the second figure (step 3) shows the results of the final fit.
+Here, the vertical grey lines are the input mask, and the vertical pink lines show the spectral regions masked by `DOCLEAN = True`.
+Using `PLOT = True` will slow down the fit significantly and will create a large number of files if you are fitting many bins.

 ## Config file input